tan-yong-sheng/gcp-big-data-project/README.md

 # Data LakeHouse Architecture Pipeline

-This project demonstrates the design and implementation of a Data LakeHouse Architecture Pipeline using Google Cloud Platform (GCP) services.
+This project demonstrates the design and implementation of a basic Data LakeHouse Architecture Pipeline using Google Cloud Platform (GCP) services.
 The pipeline is structured into five key layers: Ingestion, Storage, Process, Analytics, and Visualization.
 Each layer plays a critical role in transforming raw data into actionable insights, ensuring scalability, reliability, and automation at every stage of the data workflow.

 ![](/images/data-pipeline-architecture.png)